Contact information

 Safe anaesthesia is a clear prerequisite for safe surgery worldwide.
 Billions remain unable to access life-saving operations: an important contributor to this problem is a lack of reliable anaesthetic services.

 I am also a founding and active member of the Oxford Global Surgery Group committee.
-As a group, we link clinicians and researchers in Oxford who have global surgical health interests at termly networking meetings, offer a global surgery special study module for medical students and a short academic course in global surgery for anaesthetists, obstetricians and surgeons, which will next be held online on September 18th, 2020.
+As a group, we link clinicians and researchers in Oxford who have global surgical health interests at termly networking meetings, offer a global surgery special study module for medical students and an internationally popular short academic course in global surgery for anaesthetists, obstetricians and surgeons held annually.